mingzhe93/image-caption-editor/README.md

     -   **Next**: `Ctrl+Right` or `Cmd+Right`
     -   **Previous**: `Ctrl+Left` or `Cmd+Left`
 -   **Standalone Desktop App**: Runs as a native desktop application without requiring terminal commands.
--   **Optional Local Captioner (desktop only)**: Download-and-run a local llama.cpp sidecar, choose CPU/GPU backend, download models, and send a test caption request (with image upload support for the test).
+-   **Optional Local Captioner (desktop only)**: Download-and-run a local llama.cpp sidecar, choose CPU/GPU backend, download models, send a test caption request (with image upload support), and caption the currently open image directly from the editor.

-## TODO (small fixes)
-- Replace the mojibake-looking glyphs/icons (e.g., back link, Browse button, test button) in `src/app/page.js`, `src/app/captioner/page.js`, and `src/app/captioner/advanced/page.js` with ASCII-friendly text or consistent icon components so they render correctly everywhere.
-- Normalize the dash/ellipsis characters in the UI copy (e.g., “Testing…”, “8k–16k”) to ASCII equivalents to avoid encoding issues on some systems.
+-   **Session Restore**: Remembers your last folder and image index so you can resume where you left off.

 ## Tech Stack